bartbalaz/janus-container/README.md

 ## Deploying the target image on Azure Kubernetes Service (AKS) using Helm charts
 This is an example of procedure for deploying and running the Janus target image on AKS.
 Plese note that we have only tried this deployment with the video room sample application.
-The other application may require some adjustments.
+The other applications will require some adjustments in the procedure.

 ### Prerequisites
 The following prerequisites must be satisfied